 Having said that, if redundancy gives you a warm fuzzy feeling, feel free to another single length runner if you have one (right photo).
 (And, please don't freak out about girth hitching a sling; yes, girth hitching “weakens” the sling, but you weigh 1 Kn or less and the sling is rated to 22 Kn. =^)

 Sport climbers may have a locking quickdraw as part of their anchor set up.
 Use it!
 Pros: fast to rig, easy to break down.
 Cons: you might not have one.
-This extra long Petzl Express 25cm quickdraw is perfect.
+This happens to be an extra long Petzl Express 25cm quickdraw, but any length works.

 Sport climbers can also use two standard quickdraws, with carabiners opposite and opposed.
 This is the equivalent of a single quick draw with locking carabiners.
 Pros: fast to rig, easy to break down.
 Cons: depending on your draw length, it might be a bit short and not give enough extension.
 Longer draws are generally better.